aws-amplify/docs/docs/lib/auth/fragments/flutter/signin_web_ui/30_signin.md

 }
 ```

-You can also specify a provider with the `provider` attribute.
+You can also specify a provider with the `provider` attribute:

 ```dart
 try {